Panamanhattan

-Panamanhattan is a live album by bassist Ron Carter and accordionist Richard Galliano recorded in Paris in 1990 and released on the Dreyfus Jazz label.
+Panamanhattan is a live album by American bassist Ron Carter and accordionist Richard Galliano recorded in Paris in 1990 and released on the Dreyfus Jazz label.

 Reception

 The AllMusic review by Michael Erlewine said "the free-reed sound of the accordion on this recording is both subtle and lovely.
 Tempos range from ballads to medium, but tend to be on the slow side.
 Not breakthrough jazz, these duets (recorded live, in concert) are refreshing and what all good music should be, just good listening".